-- Combine alfredo sauce, ranch dressing, chicken broth, and ranch seasoning.
+- Whisk together alfredo sauce, ranch dressing, chicken broth, and ranch mix.
 I like to use reduced fat alfredo, and any store bought jar will work.
 The sauce will be runny, but thicken while the pasta cooks.

 - Add the uncooked pasta, chicken, peppers, and bacon to a 9×9 casserole dish.
 Pour the ranch mixture over the pasta.

 - Cover with tin foil or a lid, and bake for 35 minutes or until the pasta is cooked through.
 If the pasta isn’t fully cooked, place it back into the oven until it’s ready.